Script TroubleshootingLast updated on 20 March, 2023

 If running a Collector version that is numbered lower than 28.300, you’ll need to hard-code any variables based on device properties.
 For example, if you intend for a script to dynamically get the hostname against which it should run, you’d use:

 $hostname = "##system.hostname##";

-in PowerShell.
-When running this code in the Collector Debug system you'll need to hard-code these variables to match the device against which you're developing.
+When running this code in a debug window, you’ll need to hard-code these variables to match the device against which you’re developing.